wireseo/tp/docs/UserGuide.md

 To navigate the features, there are 2 methods which could be used individually, or mixed.
 We have designed this flexibility with you, the user in mind.
- 1. Only inputting commands into the box annotated "Enter command here..".
+ 1. Only inputting commands into the box annotated "Enter command here...".
  1. Clicking on the tabs.
 </div>